Hosted OpenMemory MCP Now Available

 .env.example

-Copy and rename the example files: -
+files: Copy and rename the example files: -

-Using Makefile (if supported):
+Using Makefile (if supported): Run:

-Example
+Example /api/.env

-Example
+Example /ui/.env

 3. Build and Run the Project

-- OpenMemory MCP server running at: http://localhost:8765 (API documentation available at http://localhost:8765/docs)
+You can run the project using the following two commands:- OpenMemory MCP server running at http://localhost:8765 (API documentation available at http://localhost:8765/docs)

-- OpenMemory UI running at: http://localhost:3000
+- OpenMemory UI running at http://localhost:3000

-UI not working on http://localhost:3000?
+UI Not Working on http://localhost:3000?